 Many Coastal First Nations have lived here for thousands of years.
 Evidence of their aquaculture by the way of clam gardens is frequent.
 See the remnants of ancient village sites and midden beaches created by generations of shellfish consumption and habitation.

 With so many islands, there is a different view around every corner.
 From tiny islands with a single tree, narrow passages barley wider than your kayak, to overhanging branches of our temperate rainforest eco systems.
 This truly is a rugged, wilderness wonderland which we can make accessible to virtually anyone.

 The best access point for visitors to the Broughton Archipelago is from Telegraph Cove.
 As a kayaker, in order to reach the archipelago you must cross Johnstone Strait and paddle through either Weynton passage or Blackney passage.
 Both of these have strong tidal currents and must be navigated during the slack tide only.
 You should only attempt this as part of a guided group of if you are an experienced kayaker with appropriate training.

 Because of its sheltered waters and abundant wilderness the Broughton Archipelago is fast becoming a Mecca for Sea Kayakers.
 Don’t expect to find many facilities out here, only primitive, wilderness camping is available.
-North Island Kayak can take you to the Broughton Archipelago Marine Park on either our five or six day nomadic sea kayaking expeditions.
+North Island Kayak can take you to the Broughton Archipelago Marine Park on either our five, six or 8 day nomadic sea kayaking expeditions.